 It wasn’t nearly as easy as I thought it would be to work out the design…it’s amazing how many different artistic ways you can come up with to make peacock feathers.
-In the end, I decided they needed to look very close to the real thing…less Picasso, more Da Vinci.
+In the end, I decided they needed to looks somewhat close to the real thing…less Picasso, more Da Vinci.
 Little did I realize how LONGGGGG that would take.

 You basically cut out the four different color shapes.
 (I ended up using an oval cutter with fluted edges for the largest piece- not the one in the picture.)
 Place them on top of each other in the appropriate order, (I put a little water on the back of the top three layers to help them stick together) and then roll lightly and carefully so as to not distort the shape too much.
 The idea is to fuse them together a bit so the end result doesn’t have any raised surfaces.